 MARVA PITCHFORD JOLLY

-Chicago artist, Marva Pitchford Jolly died on Monday, October 21, 2012.
+We remember Chicago artist, Marva Pitchford Jolly who died on Monday, October 21, 2012.

 A self-taught ceramicist and sculptor with a B.A. degree from Roosevelt University and M.A from Governor's State University, she was a full-time professor in Art and Design at Chicago State University from 1987 until her retirement in 2009.
 Marva’s work was influenced by traditional African hand-building techniques and the values she learned from her family and growing up in Mississippi.